New York City 3 Day Trip Guide at Christmas

 These same booking resources are the same exact ones we use to find deals and acquire points for more travel.

 I will never recommend to get a credit card unless you are 100% solid to pay it off in full every month.
-If you will and are going to be making some big purchases, this Chase card is the same exact card we use and it offers great travel points and perks.
+This is a great credit card for overall rewards and super easy to use and get points on Amazon.

 Advertisements